scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - Clarify distinction between SCION ASes and BGP ASes through the text.
 - Intro: remove duplicated motivation and component description and add a reference to the same text in -controlplane
 - Clarify that initial AS certificates may have a longer validity to allow enough time for deployment
+- "SCION-Specific Constraints and Conditions" section: drop requirement to use "UTF8String" for all fields, allow use of GeneralizedTime to align with RFC5280
 - Security considerations: move and reword section "Dependency on Certificates" to new section "Deployment Considerations"
 - Security considerations: new section on TRC Distribution
 - Remove informative reference to I-D.dekater-panrg-scion-overview and to Anapaya's ISD assignments, since they are taken over by SCION Association in 2026.
 Remove unused references to RFC5398 and RFC6996.